 Don’t wait for someone else to take action: get involved with an existing student-led public interest project team.
 At OPIRG, students define the issues, and OPIRG provides supports to make impactful outcomes possible.

-Starting small is standard: each approved working group sets their goals and then starts taking strategic action to meet their objectives.
+Starting small is standard: each approved project sets their goals and then starts taking strategic action to meet their objectives.
 Experimentation and innovation need a supportive environment that tolerates risk, and our groups are encouraged to learn through experience, but also by accessing resources that can act as a catalyst for change.